apioo/psx/doc/concept/import_data.rst

 A record is a simple object which stores key value pairs.
 The importer needs to know which fields are available and what type has each field.
 The record importer obtains theses meta informations from the annotation of each method.
-As example lets say we want import the following xml from an request
+As example lets say we want import the following xml from a request

 .. code-block:: xml